erikdubois/Sardi/README.md

 	sudo apt install screenfetch

-Copy/paste the code you will receive
+Copy/paste the code you will receive.

 ## Icon name